Masu Bhurgri

-Masu Bhurgri is a Union council of Hyderabad Taluka (rural) in the Sindh province of Pakistan.
+Masu Bhurgri is a union council of Hyderabad Taluka (rural) in the Sindh province of Pakistan.
 It has a population of 24,300, and is located at 25°30'0N 68°28'0E to the north-east of the district capital Hyderabad.

 Masu Bhurgri is named after a Baloch tribe, Bhurgari, whose members live in several locations around Pakistan.

 The town has schools, hospitals and around 100 shops.
-The most famous place of Masu Bhurgri is Masu wari Khad.
+Its most famous place is Masu wari Khad.